 In this article, we share a high-level overview of the financial reporting for public sector entities in Malaysia.
 We had previously shared with you the Overview of the Malaysian Public Sector Accounting Standards (“MPSAS”).
 If you haven’t read, you may want to go through it first as it will provide a brief understanding of the development of public sector accounting standards in Malaysia.

-Many people are not fully aware of or understand why there is a need for another specific framework for the public sector entities.
+Many people are not fully understand why there is a need for another specific framework for the public sector entities.
 Why can’t the public sector entities adopt the same framework as the private sector entities?
-In this article, we are happy to share with you our insights on why there is a need for public sector accounting standards.
+In this article, we share our insights on why there is a need for public sector accounting standards.

 The characteristic of public sector entities

 The fundamental thinking why the public sector entities need a separate framework is mainly due to the special characteristics of the public sector entities.
 There are three fundamental characteristics of public sector entities, consistent with its definition in the 2020 Handbook of the International Public Sector Accounting Pronouncements.